 Why will need to move sql databases on another drive?

 First scenario: All your databases ate located on D: partition and partition is running out of the space.
 You are going to create new Partition E: and need to allocate some of data and log files to the new partition.

 Second Scenario: Database creator has used some T-SQL Script to create databases.
 T-SQL script created database on default location that was specified on SQL Server Instance and most likely is on C:.
 Microsoft recommended to use different partition from where OS is installed for better performance.
-Also different partition for lof file (LDF) and data file (MDF).
+Also different partition for log file (LDF) and data file (MDF).

-You can learn also How to disable all sql jobs at once.
+- How to disable all sql jobs at once.

 Sql server move database files to another drive

 - Using SQL Server Management Studio Interface to move database files.

 - Script to move database files with “ALTER DATABASE” method.